Keep your rats happy and occupied

 Choosing the right rat bedding

 The wrong bedding for your rats can have a very negative effect on their health.
 Wood shavings or sawdust can be extremely harmful to your rats’ skin and airway, and can give you an allergic reaction too!

-Bedding materials that are safe for your rat to snuggle in:
+Bedding materials that are safe for your rat to forage or snuggle in:

 - Small-cut, shredded paper.
 Easy to use, and best of all, it’s free!
 Use shredded paper to line the floor

 - Finacard.
 A shredded card material, good for the base of the cage

 - Cardboard squares around 1 cm square, ideal for the base of the cage